 The Board of Horizon Oil Limited (Horizon or Company) is committed to a strong corporate governance framework for the Company.
-The Board continues to review its policies and practices to reflect changes in governance standards and practice.
-This Corporate Governance Statement was approved by the Board on 24 August 2021.
+The Board is responsible for developing and monitoring the corporate governance policies and practices of Horizon, representing its shareholders, and promoting and protecting its interests.
+This Corporate Governance Statement is current as at 25 August 2022 and was approved by the Horizon Board.

-A description of the Company's main corporate governance practices is set out below.
-The Company's corporate governance policies are available in the Governance section of the Company's website at www.horizonoil.com.au.
+This Corporate Governance Statement details the key governance policies and practices adopted by the Board.
+The Company's corporate governance policies can be found in the Governance section of the Company's website at www.horizonoil.com.au.
+Under ASX Listing Rule 4.10.3, ASX-listed entities are required to benchmark their corporate governance practices against the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Recommendations).
 All these practices, unless otherwise stated, were in place for the full financial year.
-They comply with the ASX Corporate Governance Council's revised Corporate Governance Principles and Recommendations 4th edition, released in February 2019 [ASX Recommendations], except where noted in the ASX Appendix 4G.
+They comply with the ASX Corporate Governance Council's 4th edition ASX Recommendations, except where noted in the ASX Appendix 4G.